 Payment platforms are the most dynamic solution.
-These accept multiple currencies and come with tools for freelancers such as invoice customization.
+These accept multiple currencies and come with tools for freelancers such as invoice customization or free invoice templates.
 Unlike banks, most —but not all— are free of maintenance fees.
 Some of the most popular platforms are:

 The main issue with these platforms is that workers still have to withdraw their funds and convert them to local currency.
 For doing so, some offer wire transfers to local banks and even their own cards for using funds.
 Moreover, there are also the options of exchanger sites like Airtm, P2P platforms that allow currency exchanging.
 Most of the time, they offer a better exchange rate.